How safe is your data?

 Generally speaking deleted files can be recovered from most media types until it is written over by another file – so the quicker recovery is done the better.

-Recovered data can be provided on a CD/DVD or via online storage.
+Recovered data can be provided on a USB drive, CD/DVD or via online storage.

 - BIOS system password